alicja-ogonowska/showcaseApp/README.md

 ```

 To be able to make builds via GitHub, you need to add API_KEY and USER_ID as secrets to your
-repository.
+repository. .env file is then created via Github Action.

 ---

 ## Running Tests 🧪

-To run all unit and widget tests use the following command:
+To run all unit and widget tests (full widget tree tests as well) use the following command:

 ```sh
 $ flutter test --coverage --test-randomize-ordering-seed random